Danoishere/blend2coco-public/README.md

 To assign a class, you have to add a **Custom Property** to the object with the name **class** and an *Integer Value that corresponds to the class id*

+Then run the following python script inside Blender:

 ```python
 # I have troubles with importing modules while using the VSCode Blender extension
 import sys,os